iamturns/create-exposed-app/.github/PULL_REQUEST_TEMPLATE.md

 - Reasons for choosing this solution
 - Alternative solutions considered

-## :white_check_mark: Checklist
+---

 <!--
 Put an `x` in the checklist boxes to ackknowledge: `[x]`.
-If an item does not apply: remove the `[ ]`, and surround the remaining text with `~` on each side.

-Example:

-- [x] This item is ackknowledged
-- ~This item does not apply~

-Feel free to submit and complete the items later.
+Feel free to submit now and complete the checklist items later.
-If you're unsure about any of these items, don't hesitate to ask.
+If you're unsure about anything, don't hesitate to ask.
 We're here to help!
 -->

+:white_check_mark: **Checklist**

 - [ ] Following [CODE_OF_CONDUCT.md](https://github.com/iamturns/create-exposed-app/blob/master/CODE_OF_CONDUCT.md).
 - [ ] Checked for [duplicate pull requests](https://github.com/iamturns/create-exposed-app/pulls)